-What follows describes installation from the command line.
-You may install the Monitor Agent graphically by running the installer from within a windows manager.
-In both cases the steps are identical.
-You may also install the Monitor Agent in unattended mode.
-This is especially useful if you are doing multiple installations.
-For more information on this topic see Section 5.4, "Unattended Installation".
+The following section covers installation from the command line.
+You can install the Monitor Agent graphically by running the installer from within a windows manager.
+In both cases, the steps are identical.

+You can also install the Monitor Agent in unattended mode, for example to do multiple installations.
+For more information on unattended installation, see Section 5.4, "Unattended Installation".

-If you want to install multiple agents on the same machine, you must use the servicename option to the installer prevent installing an agent with the same service name.
-For more information, see installer\servicename [161]
+To install multiple agents on the same machine, use the servicename option to the installer to set a unique service name each time.
+For more information, see installer_servicename shell> ./mysqlmonitoragent-version-installer.bin --mode text